aeternity/protocol/node/api/channels_api_usage.md

 }
 ```

-After it the client receives the following message indicating the closing of
+Subsequently the client receives the following message indicating the closing of
 the WebSocket connection:

 ```javascript